'The bogeyman gone': California's 'Golden State Killer' sentenced to life in prison | Law-Order

 Prosecutors afterward said they did not think DeAngelo's apology was sincere.
 They also showed video of him in his jail cell, climbing on a desk and standing on one leg while cleaning, which they said proved he did not need to use a wheelchair.
 In June, DeAngelo confessed to 13 murders and 13 rape-related charges for crimes carried out between 1975 and 1986 as part of a plea deal with prosecutors sparing him from a potential death sentence.

 DeAngelo, whom a prosecutor on Friday called a bogeyman who haunted California for decades, also publicly admitted to dozens more rapes for which the statute of limitations had expired.
-Prosecutors said he invaded 120 homes across 11 counties during his crime spree.
+Prosecutors said he invaded 120 homes across 11 counties during his crime spree, initially identified with a series of rapes and murders around the state capital of Sacramento.
 The identity of the Golden State Killer remained a mystery, his crimes unsolved, for decades until DeAngelo's arrest in Sacramento County on April 24, 2018.

 Investigators tied DeAngelo to the crimes using a then-novel technique of tracing him through family DNA from commercial genealogy websites.
+Sacramento County District Attorney Anne Marie Schubert pushed for decades to find a way to solve the cold case that shook the state and region.

+DeAngelo's crimes, she said, had traumatized generations in the capital region.
+"For folks in Sacramento that lived through this, I hope you open the windows tonight and feel the breeze," she said.
 'NO MERCY'

 Prosecutors from counties where he carried out his crimes told Judge Michael Bowman that he deserved no mercy.
 "Over four decades - that's a long time to wait for justice," said Diana Becton, the Contra Costa County District Attorney, where some of DeAngelo's crimes occurred.